Precision Limits in Quantum Metrology with Open Quantum Systems: Abstract

 \section{Abstract}

-The laws of quantum mechanics allow to perform measurements whose precision supersedes intuitions predicted by classical parameter estimation theory.
+{The laws of quantum mechanics allow to perform measurements whose precision supersedes results predicted by classical parameter estimation theory.
 That is, the precision bound imposed by the central limit theorem in the estimation of a broad class of parameters, like atomic frequencies in spectroscopy or external magnetic field in magnetometry, can be overcome when using quantum probes.
 Environmental noise, however, generally alters the ultimate precision that can be achieved in the estimation of an unknown parameter.
-This tutorial review revises recent theoretical work aimed at obtaining general precision bounds in the presence of a noisy environment.
+This tutorial reviews recent theoretical work aimed at obtaining general precision bounds in the presence of an environment.
 We adopt a complementary approach, where we first analyze the problem within the general framework of describing the quantum systems in terms of quantum dynamical maps and then relate this abstract formalism to a microscopic description of the system's dissipative time evolution.
-We will show that although some forms of noise do render quantum systems standard quantum limited, superclassical resolution is still possible in the presence of different forms of local environmental fluctuations.
+We will show that although some forms of noise do render quantum systems to be standard quantum limited, precision beyond classical bounds is still possible in the presence of different forms of local environmental fluctuations.}